msakal-fit/GNC-sim/README.md

 #### Step 12: Open MATLAB

-1. In cmd, open another Ubuntu terminal from the dropdown menu
+1. In cmd, open a new command prompt terminal from the dropdown menu
-2. In the Ubuntu terminal, navigate to the MATLAB folder:
+2. In the command prompt terminal, navigate to the MATLAB folder:
    ```bash
    cd /mnt/c/users/your_username/Documents/GNC-sim/MATLAB
    ```
-   Replace `your_username` with your actual Windows username.
+   **Replace `your_username` with your actual Windows username.**

 3. Open MATLAB from the Ubuntu terminal using the following command (this method will add all the MATLAB files to the folder path automatically):
    ```bash